ABOUT CV CONTACT MAILING LIST

-Born on a military base in Arizona, Lynn attended the San Francisco Conservatory of Music, received a BFA in Sculpture + Extended from Virginia Commonwealth University, and MFA in New Genres from the San Francisco Art Institute.
-She is currently an Associate Professor in Photo/Media + New Genres at the University of Washington.
+After (briefly) attending (and dropping out of) the San Francisco Conservatory of Music, Lynn went on to receive a BFA in Sculpture + Extended from Virginia Commonwealth University, and an MFA in New Genres from the San Francisco Art Institute.
+While living in the Bay Area, Lynn taught at numerous institutions including Stanford University, UC Berkeley, University of San Francisco, Sonoma State, and SFAI.
+She is currently an Associate Professor in Photo/Media + New Genres at the University of Washington and Chair of the Division of Art.

 Upcoming: